naidenovaleksei/interpolator/README.md

 interpolator
 ============

-Multidimensional linear interpolation for numpy arrays
+Multidimensional linear interpolation for numpy arrays.
+Attempts to imitate the functionality of Matlab's interpn function.

 Create a multidimensional linear interpolator on numpy arrays.